AntonioRedondo/ImageFeatureDetector/README.md

 <img align="center" src="https://github.com/AntonioRedondo/ImageFeatureDetector/raw/master/readmeImages/mainWindow.png" />

-This program was originally part of the end of degree project _Image Features Extraction for Mobile Robots Navigation_ of my Telecommunications Degree, presented at the Cáceres Polytechnic School of the [University of Extremadura](http://www.unex.es), Spain, on February 2011.
+This program was originally part of my end of degree project _Image Features Extraction for Mobile Robots Navigation_ of my Telecommunications Degree, presented at the [Cáceres Polytechnic School](https://www.unex.es/conoce-la-uex/centros/epcc) of the [University of Extremadura](http://www.unex.es), Spain, on February 2011.

 The project memory and presentation are available for download on PDF from the [doc folder](http://github.com/AntonioRedondo/ImageFeatureDetector/tree/master/doc).
 They are published under Creative Commons Attribution-Share Alike license.
-If you want to have a laugh and guess how terrible and nonsensical were the English phrases and expressions I was using just a few years ago these PDFs are the right reading material to find out.
+If you want to have a laugh and guess how terrible and nonsensical was my English I was using just a few years ago these PDFs are the right reading material to find out.

-In the beginning the project was hosted for 4 years on Google Code.
-From version 2.0 I moved it to GitHub and since then I have been carrying on maintaining it on GitHub.
+In the beginning the project was hosted from 2011 to 2015 on Google Code.
+In 2015 I moved it to GitHub.

-The image detectors used in IFD have been the result of complex and long research projects.
+The image detectors used in IFD have been the result of complex research projects.
 The papers which presented them to the scientific community are:

 -  **Harris**: [A Combined Corner And Edge Detector](http://www.bmva.org/bmvc/1988/avc-88-023.pdf), by Chris Harris and Mike Stephens, [Roke Manor Research](http://roke.co.uk).
 -  **FAST**: [Machine learning for high-speed corner detection](http://www.edwardrosten.com/work/fast.html), by Edward Rosten and Tom Drummond, [University of Cambridge](http://cam.ac.uk).